Xleone1/Threat/README.markdown

 # Threat

-A World of Warcraft Vanilla (v1.1.12) Addon to simplify Warrior tanking.
+A World of Warcraft Vanilla (v1.1.12) Addon to simplify tanking.

 ## Usage